AdobeDocs/experience-manager-65.en/help/forms/developing/invoking-aem-forms-using-rest.md

 ## Error reporting {#error-reporting}

 If a synchronous or asynchronous invocation request cannot be completed due to an exception being thrown on the server, the exception is reported as part of the HTTP response message.
-If the invocation URL (or the `async_result` URL in the case of an asynchronous invocation) does not have an .xml suffix, the REST Provider returns the HTTP code `500 Internal Server Error` followed by an exception message.
+If the invocation URL (or the `async_result` URL if there is an asynchronous invocation) does not have an .xml suffix, the REST Provider returns the HTTP code `500 Internal Server Error` followed by an exception message.

-If the invocation URL (or the `async_result` URL in the case of an asynchronous invocation) does have an .xml suffix, the REST Provider returns the HTTP code `200 OK`followed by an XML document describing the exception in the following format.
+If the invocation URL (or the `async_result` URL if there is an asynchronous invocation) does have an .xml suffix, the REST Provider returns the HTTP code `200 OK`followed by an XML document describing the exception in the following format.

 ```xml
  <exception>